JockLawrie/Authorization.jl/README.md

 If you are developing a new client for some resources and would like to use this framework:

 1. Ensure that the type of your client is a subtype of `AbstractClient`.
-   This abstract type has some madatory fields, which you can include in your client type by calling the `@add_required_fields_client` macro.
+   Concrete subtypes are required to include some mandatory fields - see the `AbstractClient` dosctring.
    You can also include fields that are specific to your client type.
-   See the docstring for the `@add_required_fields_client` macro for details.

 2. Similarly, ensure that the types of your resources are subtypes of `AbstractResource`.
-   Including `@add_required_fields_resource` macro in your type definitions will ensure that your resources have the required fields.
-   See the docstring for the `@add_required_fields_resource` macro for details.
+   Also ensure that your concrete subtypes of `AbstractResource` have an `id::String` field.